Given n

 = [3, 9, 4, 8, 2, 6, 1]Constraints

 In the context of this problem, the size of the 2D container is determined by multiplying its width by its height.
-The brute force approach is to calculate all possible containers to find the largest one.
+The brute force approach is use nested for loops to calculate all possible containers to find the largest one.

-To accomplish this, we can iterate over the heights, forming a container with every other height to its right.
-Each container's size will be the lower of the two heights multiplied by the distance between the heights.
+To accomplish this, we can iterate over the heights with an outer loop, and form a container with every other height to its right using an inner loop.
+Each subarray that we generate this way is a possible container - the container's size will be the lower of the two heights multiplied by the distance between the heights.

 def max_water(heights: list[int]) -> int: